 I use musical imagery to give voice to complex and often inexpressible experiences of humanity

 as a way to offer empathy and compassion to others

 Classically-trained musician, visual artist, and synesthete Christina Eve has a rare neurological condition called synesthesia that merges the senses, allowing her to see colors and shapes when she hears music.
 As a synesthetic artist, she translates what she hears into visual form so others can see the beauty of sound.

-Utilizing ink and fluid media, most of Christina’s artwork depicts what she sees when listening a particular song.
+Utilizing ink and fluid media, most of Christina’s artwork depicts what she sees when listening to a particular song.
 Offering insight into her experience, she says,

 “The very first chord of Moses Sumney's "Doomed" is an oceanic, dark blue paired with a rich vermilion.
 Moses' voice is interesting to watch – sometimes it's a saturated charcoal-black, sometimes it's a smooth aqua – and that captivating, quick, occasional catch in his voice that sounds like an alto sax...it's a moment of sandpaper-textured gold.
 The soaring, far-away vocal cries in the background are a writhing purple.
 At the apex of the song, light pushes back the dark colors, and recedes again as the song draws back into itself.”